Pavel418890/asyncio-learning/selectors.md

 <a id="selector_key"><h3>SelectorKey<h3></a>

 Namedtuple SelectorKey:
 * fileobj - file object(socket/pipe/fifo) itself,
 * fd - file descriptor associated with that file
 * events - read/write or both events that must be waited on that file
 * data - some payload or callback which will be returned when events happened

-<a id="file_to_fd"><h3>"**_*fileobj_to_fd* - </h3></a>
+<a id="file_to_fd"><h3>_fileobj_to_fd</h3></a>

-    function received file object or fd.
+Function received file object or fd.
 On file object try call .fileno() method if is not ValueError will be raised.
 As a result fd will be returned, fd must be greater then 0 or ValueError will be raised.
 OS not provided negative fd numbers.

 <a id="selector_mapping"><h3>SelectorMapping</h3></a>

-   read-only key-value storage class implementing iterable protocol.
+Read-only key-value storage class implementing iterable protocol.

 1. **\_\_init__** - define any BaseSelector object as class attribute.